-We have a very supportive department who will help you to achieve your full potential but it is important that you are motivated to be successful.
+We have a very supportive department who will help you to achieve your full potential, but it is important that you are motivated to be successful.
 A lot of the work is independently led and so you have to be interested in researching and have good ICT skills.
-There is one exam in Health and Social Care with two remaining components being coursework so you will have to be organised and able to meet strict deadlines.
+There are three components one external exam and two internal exams consisting of electronic reports - so you will need to be organised and able to meet strict deadlines.
 You will have a lot of opportunities to work in a group so you need to be a team player and enjoy working with other people.
 It is a different type of course where a lot of new skills will be developed.
 These might seem a bit daunting at first but the BTEC Tech Award in Health and Social Care will help you to grow in confidence and achieve the best grades possible.

 It would be really useful for you to have an interest in the health and social care sectors, specifically the NHS.
-There is a lot of variety in the course so it would also be good to have an interest in health and well-being, communication and the law.
-It is important that you are keen to understand current affairs and politics and enjoy reading around the subject area.
+There is a lot of variety in the course so it would also be good to have an interest in health and well-being, communication, and the law.
+It is important that you are keen to understand current affairs and politics, and enjoy reading around the subject area.

-The course is made up of a mixture of internal and external assessment.
-You will sit one exam and have to complete two pieces of coursework.
-There are lots of ways of assessing the coursework so the learning is really varied and exciting.
-Our staff work really hard to make sure that you are prepared for the exam so there will be lots of quizzes and tests to check your understanding.
+The course is made up of a combination of internal and external assessment.
+You sit one external exam and this is a written exam and two internal exams using the computer.
+Our staff work really hard to make sure that you are prepared for the exams so there will be lots of quizzes and tests to check your knowledge and understanding.